VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/privacy/privacy.md

   **Right to complain to a supervisory authority**

   Subject to the requirements of GDPR Art.77, you have the right to file a complaint with a competent supervisory authority.
-As a rule, the data subject may contact the supervisory authority of his or her habitual residence or place of work or place of the alleged infringement or the registered office of Safe Labs.
-The supervisory authority responsible for Safe Labs is the Berliner Beauftragte für Datenschutz und Informationsfreiheit.
+As a rule, the data subject may contact the supervisory authority of his or her habitual residence or place of work or place of the alleged infringement or the registered office of Aureus Safe.
+The supervisory authority responsible for Aureus Safe is the Berliner Beauftragte für Datenschutz und Informationsfreiheit.
 A list of all German supervisory authorities and their contact details can be found [here](https://www.bfdi.bund.de/EN/Service/Anschriften/Laender/Laender-node.html).

 # 11. Changes to this Privacy Policy {#changes-to-this-privacy-policy}